Did You Know?

 The Alaskan Moose is highly active during the day, especially at dawn and dusk.
 They are very good swimmers and can swim as fast as six miles per hour.
 They generally only encounter other moose for mating and courtship.
 They are known to be peaceful animals but can become aggressive if they feel threatened.

-We have one Alaskan Moose here at Potter Park Zoo, Willow, named for one of the primary elements in her diet, willow branches.
+We have two Alaskan Moose here at Potter Park Zoo.
+Willow, our female, was named for one of the primary elements in her diet, willow branches.
 She was born in May of 2013, and brought to the zoo after being orphaned in Alaska.
+Meeko, our male, was also brought to the zoo after being orphaned in Alaska.
+He was born in the spring of 2014.

 There are no photos available for this animal.